kspiteri/kspiteri.github.io/README.md

+# Becca u Keith - wedding website

-# Getting Started with Create React App
+This site was created with the Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).